WallarooLabs/wally/README.md

 - book

 Markdown source used to build [http://docs.wallaroolabs.com][documentation website]. [http://docs.wallaroolabs.com][documentation website] gets built from the latest commit to the `release` branch.
-There's also ["Wallaroo-Latest" documentation][unstable documentation website].
-"Wallaroo-Latest" is built from master so it will be as up to date as possible.
-Be aware many of the external links in our documentation point to the `release` branch.
-"Wallaroo-Latest" is intended only for the most adventurous amongst us.

 - cpp_api